sarah-af/GCN-PyTorch/README.md

 ## Data Format

 The input data should be a JSON file containing a list of graph dictionaries.
 Each graph dictionary should have the following format:
-JSONL files of a similar strucuture can be convered using conver_dataset.py
+JSONL files of a similar structure can be converted using convert_dataset.py

 ```python
 {